cenggel/cordova-loader/README.md

 *Note: the compiler will only run once due to live reload loop.
 If you want to rerun the compiler after adding a plugin just delete any of the private/cordova/version files.*

 ###### Setup
 The basic Cordova project setup is easy.
 Modify the `config.xml` file in the root of your Cordova project.
-Change `<content src="index.html" />` to `<content src="http://your-url-here?cordova=3.5.0" />`.
-Then run `cordova prepare` in your Cordova project directory.
-The `cordova` get variable is important to let Cordova Loader know that this is a request from a Cordova app and the version is also important in letting Cordova Loader know which version to serve.
+Change `<content src="index.html" />` to `<content src="http://your-url-here?cordova=0.0.1" />`.
+The `cordova` get variable is important to let Cordova Loader know that this is a request from a cordova app and the version is also important in letting Cordova Loader know which version to serve.

 ###### Versioning
-The compiled Cordova files are saved in `private/cordova/[version]` directories.
-As new versions of Cordova are released, some of the older versions of the client may still exist on phones Cordova Loader sends the version as a get variable in the request from the client.
-Cordova Loaders uses the get variable specified version to load the correct version of the compiled assets.
+The compiled cordova files are saved in `private/cordova/[version]` directories.
+As you release new versions of your app some of the older versions of the client may still be installed on devices.
+Cordova Loader sends the version as a get variable in the request from the client.
+Cordova Loaders uses this version to load the correct version of the compiled assets.

 ================

 #### Comparison of Meteor + Cordova methods/packages
 * [Meteor + Cordova Methods](https://github.com/andrewreedy/meteor-cordova-loader/wiki/Meteor---Cordova-Methods) - Pros / Cons to the different packages / ways of combining meteor with Cordova.

+#### Cordova Setup Guide
+* [Cordova Setup Guide](https://github.com/andrewreedy/meteor-cordova-loader/wiki/Cordova-Setup) - Instructions on how to setup the basic Cordova project needed to get started. (coming soon).

+#### Recommended Cordova Plugins
+* [Cordova Plugin Guide](https://github.com/andrewreedy/meteor-cordova-loader/wiki/Cordova-Plugins) - Plugins necessary to make the Meteor app feel native.
+Also, an overview of optional plugins like setting up push notificaitons and geolocation.

+#### Platform Setup Guides
+* [iOS Setup Guide](https://github.com/andrewreedy/meteor-cordova-loader/wiki/iOS-Setup) - Detailed walkthrough of steps to setup the iOS Cordova project.
+* [Android Setup Guide](https://github.com/andrewreedy/meteor-cordova-loader/wiki/Anroid-Setup) - Detailed walkthrough of steps to setup Android Cordova project. (coming soon).

 #### Facebook Native SDK
 * [accounts-facebook-cordova](https://github.com/andrewreedy/meteor-accounts-facebook-cordova) - Works with the cordova plugin to use facebook single sign on when it exists otherwise use standar oauth package.